Lawsuit accuses JPMorgan of exposing Social Security numbers

+* Said on Monday that Cyprus-based Twinlight Finance Limited (Twinlight Finance) sold its entire 74.62 pct stake of the company

-NEW YORK JPMorgan Chase & Co (JPM.N) has been hit with a proposed class action lawsuit accusing it of printing Social Security numbers on the outsides of form letters mailed to customers to tell them about the bank's efforts to protect their private information.
+NEW YORK, Sept 20 JPMorgan Chase & Co has been hit with a proposed class action lawsuit accusing it of printing Social Security numbers on the outsides of form letters mailed to customers to tell them about the bank's efforts to protect their private information.

 Filed on Thursday in federal court in Chicago, the lawsuit accused the largest bank in the United States of violating federal and state laws and subjecting its customers to increased risk of identity theft.